digsite/prt_sim/README.md

 # LICENSE
 Note that this project is ***not*** open source.
 You are not granted any rights to use this content commercially, or for any projects outside of Halo: The Master Chief Collection.
 Please read the MCC EULA, MCC EULA FAQ, and Xbox EULA for additional information and context.

+As a courtesy pointing to this reprository instead of rehosting `prt_sim` is preferred when possible, as this ensures users can access the latest version of the tool.

 ## EULA
 * https://www.halowaypoint.com/halo-the-master-chief-collection/eula
 * https://www.halowaypoint.com/news/mccs-eula-the-faq